To protect consumers, the National Law includes provisions about advertising regulated health services.

 When there is acceptable evidence that a health service can help certain conditions, it is acceptable to state something like ‘X treatment or approach has been shown to be effective for the treatment of these conditions’.
 When there is limited or inconclusive evidence that treatment has been shown to be effective in the management of certain conditions, it may be reasonable to state something like ‘there is mixed and/or inconclusive evidence about whether X treatment or approach may be effective in the management of certain conditions’.

 Advertisers of regulated health services, both individuals and organisations, must not advertise health benefits of their services when there is not acceptable evidence that these benefits can be achieved.
-Find out more about inappropriate claims of benefit.
+Find out more to help you check and correct your advertising.

 Examples of unacceptable advertising may be helpful for advertisers reviewing existing advertising, or developing new content.
-Find out more about examples of unacceptable statements in advertising.
+Find out more to help you check and correct your advertising.

 A number of registered health practitioners have been the subject of tribunal findings about breaches of advertising requirements.
 Find out more about unlawful advertising.